Useful to Study Morphology and Physical Properties of Cells Derived from Human Brain Tumor

 It is also possible to investigate physical properties of cells using FMM or a F-d curve.
 Functionalizing the AFM tip with antibodies of the specific receptor existing on the cell surface will allow the user to obtain antibody recognition images of the cells.

-The XE-series AFM is expected to become a useful tool for studying morphology and physical properties of cells.
+The Park AFM is expected to become a useful tool for studying morphology and physical properties of cells.